-We say a tile system is directed (a.k.a. deterministic) if it is guaranteed to form one unique terminal assembly (terminal meaning that no tiles can attach to it), where an assembly is defined not only by which positions are eventually occupied by a tile, but also by which tile type is placed at each position.
-We say a tile system strictly self-assembles a shape if all of its terminal assemblies are guaranteed to have that shape, although some of the assemblies may have different tile types at the same position, so the tile system may not be directed despite enforcing another sort of determinism by guaranteeing what shape is to assemble.
+Since we use the term "nondeterministic" informally in various contexts to indicate any situation in which more than one choice is available, to avoid ambiguity, we introduce new terms to distinguish precisely between the two specific types of determinism we consider in this paper.
+We say a tile system is directed if it is guaranteed to form one unique terminal assembly (terminal meaning that no tiles can attach to it), where an assembly is defined not only by which positions are eventually occupied by a tile, but also by which tile type is placed at each position.
+In this case, we say the tile system uniquely self-assembles the shape (since the terminal assembly is unique).
+We say a tile system strictly self-assembles a shape (and we say the tile system is strict) if all of its terminal assemblies are guaranteed to have that shape.
+In the case that there is more than one terminal assembly with the same shape, these various assemblies will have different tile types at the same position (but will be in agreement about which positions have a tile).
+A strict tile system may not be directed, despite enforcing another sort of determinism by guaranteeing what shape is to form.
 Figure 1 shows an example of a non-directed temperature tile system that strictly self-assembles a 2×2 square.